Note

 - The query is parsed and the query terms are analyzed.

-- The inverted index is then scanned for documents with matching terms.
+- The inverted index is scanned for documents with matching terms.

 If the query terms don't match the terms in your inverted index, results aren't returned.
-To learn more about how queries work, see this article on full text search.
+To learn more about how queries work, see Full-text search in Azure AI Search.

 Note

 Partial term queries are an important exception to this rule.
-These queries (prefix query, wildcard query, regex query) bypass the lexical analysis process unlike regular term queries.
+Unlike regular term queries, these queries (prefix query, wildcard query, and regex query) bypass the lexical analysis process.
 Partial terms are only lowercased before being matched against terms in the index.
-If an analyzer isn't configured to support these types of queries, you'll often receive unexpected results because matching terms don't exist in the index.
+If an analyzer isn't configured to support these types of queries, you often receive unexpected results because matching terms don't exist in the index.

 Azure AI Search provides an Analyze API that allows you to test analyzers to understand how they process text.

-The Analyze API is called using the following request:
+Call the Analyze API using the following request:

 POST {{baseUrl}}/indexes/phone-numbers-index/analyze?api-version=2024-07-01 HTTP/1.1